Home Executive Briefing Centre Live Signal Watch Live Signal Index Live Impact Index Day 33 Start Diagnostic →

 The method maps the current signal environment against 50+ years of compound disruption patterns — not as individual signals, but as a compound configuration.

 The current configuration exceeds Q3 2021 for energy-exposed manufacturers — the signal that preceded the 2022 BASF curtailment — by every measurable indicator.
 The Hormuz closure adds a maritime disruption layer not present in 2021.
 Both patterns have documented 12–18 month outcome windows.
 The difference: 2021 had a preparation window.
-This one is closing on 30 March.
+This one closes in 3 days — 30 March 2026.

 3